litmuschaos/v1-litmus-docs/docs/container-kill.md

 ### Watch Chaos progress

-- View pod terminations & recovery by setting up a watch on the pods in the application namespace
+- View pod restart count by setting up a watch on the pods in the application namespace

   `watch -n 1 kubectl get pods -n <application-namespace>`

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the pod failure, once the experiment (job) is completed.
+- Check whether the application is resilient to the container kill, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult nginx-chaos-container-kill -n <application-namespace>`

-## Application Pod Failure Demo
+## Application Container Kill Demo [TODO]

 - A sample recording of this experiment execution is provided here.